-Although this type of program is designed for alcoholics, it is often used by people who are addicted to painkillers, heroin or anything else that might contain opioids.
+Although this program is designed for alcoholics, it is often used by people addicted to painkillers, heroin, or anything else that might contain opioids.
 If you are addicted to opioids, you may have to take substances such as methadone or suboxone to help keep your cravings to a minimum.
 Depending on your circumstances, you may need to take these substances for the rest of your life.

 Therefore, merely talking to other people about your experiences may not be enough to help keep you sober.
 Fortunately, the 12-step program is designed to meet your needs and be of value to you even if you can’t overcome a drug problem without additional assistance.

 If you are ready to overcome your addiction to drugs or alcohol, give the folks at Allure Detox a call today.
-There are a variety of programs available that are tailored to meet your needs and maximize your chances of success.
+A variety of programs are available that are tailored to meet your needs and maximize your chances of success.
 It’s possible that your insurance policy will cover some or all of the cost of treatment.
-You can learn about payment options and other plan details during an initial consultation.
+During an initial consultation, you can learn about payment options and other plan details.